peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- to this method, where the object will contain all keys and values in this CBOR map.</li><li>If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the given number or name, respectively.
-(Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)</li><li>If the type is <code>java.util.Date</code> (or <code>
+ to this method, where the object will contain all keys and values in this CBOR map.</li><li>If the type is an enumeration constant ("enum"), and this CBOR object is an integer or text string, returns the enumeration constant with the specified number or name, respectively.
+(Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)</li><li>If the type is <code>java.util.Date</code> (or
- Date</code> in Java) , returns a date/time object if the CBOR object's outermost tag == 0 || tag == 1.
-For tag 1, this method treats the CBOR object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
+ <code>Date</code> in Java) , returns a date/time object if the CBOR object's
+ outermost tag == 0 || tag == 1.
+For tag 1, this method treats the CBOR
+ object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
 In this method, this number of seconds assumes the use of a proleptic Gregorian calendar, in which the rules regarding the number of days in each month and which years are leap years are the same for all years as they were in 1970 (including without regard to time zone differences or transitions from other calendars to the Gregorian).
 The string format used in tag 0 supports only years up to 4 decimal digits long.
  For tag 1, CBOR objects that express infinity or not-a-number (NaN) are treated as invalid by this method.
-This default behavior for <code>java.util.Date</code> and <code>Date</code>
+This default behavior for <code>
- can be changed by passing a suitable CBORTypeMapper to this method, such as a CBORTypeMapper that registers a CBORDateConverter for <code>java.util.Date</code> or
- <code>Date</code> objects.
-See the examples.</li><li>If the type is <code>java.net.URI</code>
+ java.util.Date</code> and <code>Date</code> can be changed by passing a suitable CBORTypeMapper to this method, such as a CBORTypeMapper that registers a CBORDateConverter for <code>java.util.Date</code> or <code>Date</code> objects.
+See the examples.</li><li>If the type is <code>java.net.URI</code> (or <code>URI</code> in Java), returns a URI object if possible.</li><li>If the type is <code>java.util.UUID</code> (or
- (or <code>URI</code> in Java), returns a URI object if possible.</li><li>If the type is <code>java.util.UUID</code> (or <code>UUID</code> in Java), returns a UUID object if possible.</li><li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-parameter constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter (if any) allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows:</li><li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
+ <code>UUID</code> in Java), returns a UUID object if
+ possible.</li><li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-parameter constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter (if any) allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the specified type for eligible setters as follows:</li><li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
 Eligible setters also include public, nonstatic, non- <code>static final</code> , non- <code>